 Minimizes Pressure Ulcers

-This is the percentage of residents that have had a pressure ulcer.
-Pressure ulcers, also known as bed sores, are often caused by patients not being moved frequently enough.
-Better nursing care limits the number of pressure ulcers sustained by residents in a nursing home.
+This indicates the percent of residents who have had a pressure ulcer.
+Pressure ulcers, also referred to as bed sores, are routinely caused by residents not being moved frequently enough.
+Better nursing care can limit the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls